-- Q.-1.-With regard to the new ricemill on order for the Mahaicony- Abary Rice Expansion Scheme, has any person with local experience of rice-milling been to see the type of machinery ordered? - A.-1.-No, but the type of machinery ordered has been approved by persons in the Colony with experience of what is required. - Q.--2.-Has any representative of the suppliers thereof been here to see local conditions? - A.-2.-An invitation has been sent to the suppliers to send a representative here, and Mr. Firth-Hand, the Engineer Adviser of the British Colonies Supply Mission, has also been invited to visit the Colony.
-It has been arranged that the erection of the mill be supervised by the Engineering Advisers to the British Colonies Supply Mission. - Q.--3.-Is Government satisfied that the new mill on order is suitable for local conditions, especially in view of past experience with the "white rice" mill at Anna Regina, now idle?
+- Q.-1.-With regard to the new rice-mill on order for the Mahalcony-Abary Rice Expansion Scheme, has any person with local experience of rice-milling been to see the type of machinery ordered? - A.-1.-No, but the type of machinery ordered has been approved by persons in the Colony with experience of what is required. - Q.-2.-Has any representative of the suppliers thereof been here to see local conditions? - A.-2.-An invitation has been sent to An invitation has been sent to the suppliers to send a representative here, and Mr. Firth-Hand, the Engineer Adviser of the British Colonies Supply Mission, has also been invited to visit the Colony.
+It has been arranged that the erection of the mill be supervised by the Engineering Advisers to the Engineering Advisers to British Colonies Supply Mission. - Q.-3.-Is Government satisfied that the new mill on order is suitable for local conditions, especially in view of past experience with the "white rice" mill at Anna Regina, now idle?

-A.-3.-Yes.
+A.-3 - Yes.